LouisDeOliveira/JAVA-ML/README.md

 # JAVA-ML
-Implementing a small ML and DL library in pure java.
+Implementing a small ML and DL library in pure java from scratch.

 # Implemented now:
 - Matrix data structure